ILR on the BN(O) Visa Route: How Hong Kong Residents Settle in the UK

 Common Questions for BN(O) Applicants

 Can children apply separately?
-Dependant children who have been on the BN(O) route for 5 years can apply for ILR at the same time as their parents, or they can apply independently if they are 18 or over by the time they become eligible.
+Dependant children who have completed the applicable qualifying period on the BN(O) route or another route that leads to settlement can apply for ILR at the same time as their parents, or they can apply independently if they are 18 or over by the time they become eligible.

 What if I need to return to Hong Kong for an extended period?
-Extended absences break the 180-day rule.
-If you must return to Hong Kong for a prolonged period due to family care or work, the clock on your qualifying period effectively resets.
+An absence over the applicable limit can break continuous residence for the qualifying period.
+If you must return to Hong Kong for a prolonged period due to family care or work, assess the route-specific effect before applying.
 Plan absences carefully.

 Do I need a salary for ILR?
 No. The BN(O) route to ILR has no income or employment requirement.